ez7mz/ez7mz/README.md

 ## 👨🏻‍🎓 About
 <p align="left">
-I'm 22 years old, IT and DATA Engineering Student who is passionate about Data Analysis and Business intelligence.
+I'm 22 years old Moroccan, IT and DATA Engineering Student who is passionate about Data Analysis and Business intelligence.
 </p>

 ```python